Alma Eko, Productos Ecológicos libres de Plásticos. Alma Eko

 • Shampoo residue

-In my case, I made the recipe with the leftover avocado shampoo from LaMalvaflor , which is wonderful for dry hair.
+In my case, I made this recipe with the leftover avocado shampoo from LaMalvaflor , which is wonderful for dry hair.
 But you can make this recipe with any other shampoo.

 • Water